 Hallam stresses the importance of translating textbook theories into practical scenarios, stating "It brings the book alive because the book is the best-case scenario that has never been translated to the real world."
 She encourages students to think about actual interactions and how they would help them while adhering to accepted standards.
 "In our field, we're held to an ethical standard."

-Careful planning is essential to building a career helping others.
+Careful planning is essential to a career in helping others.
 Whether you’re interested in psychology, counseling or social work, taking the right early steps can equip you with the knowledge needed to pursue your interests.
-Here are some key actions to help establish a strong foundation in a helping profession.
+Here are some key actions to help establish a strong foundation for careers that help people.

 The first step in preparing for a caring profession is selecting the right academic path.
-Researching degree options and career outcomes can help you find the best fit for your passion.
+Researching the various degrees that help people and career outcomes can help you find the best fit for your passion.

 Hallam emphasizes the importance of passion, "You have to love it.
 It's a very hard field because you hear the depths of people's souls.
 But if you're called to it, it's the best job.”
 As a parent of two children on the spectrum, she authored “Autistic Parenting Handbook: A Guide Designed to Help Support Your Journey” because she wanted to write about the reality of the situation to help parents.